What’s the Best Kitchen Floor for You?

 Best for the Funky

-Gone are the days when vinyl flooring is to be mocked and disparaged!
-Vinyl is enjoying a come back, and not just for playing music.
+Gone are the days when vinyl flooring is mocked and disparaged!
+Vinyl is enjoying a comeback, and not just for playing music.
 If you’ve chosen a modern handleless kitchen design scheme, vinyl can be perfect to add an uninterrupted block of colour or geometric pattern.
-The technology of the material has evolved, allowing it to be a far more hardwearing material that many of us remember.
+The technology of the material has evolved, allowing it to be a far more hardwearing material than many of us remember.

 Flooring material options are as wide and varied as you allow yourself to imagine – there’s even an example of a painstakingly intricate flooring made entirely of one penny pieces!
 When you want your floor to sit seamlessly alongside your choice of granite, marble or quartz worktop, it’s worth putting in some thought.
 This way, the materials can reflect and reinforce each other and will help to construct your perfect kitchen.